 How Does a Skills Intelligence Platform Transform Workforce Capacity Planning?

-An intelligent skills platform revolutionizes workforce capacity planning by offering cutting-edge tools to connect organizational goals with the workforce's capabilities.
-It requires identifying and implementing a few key functionalities, such as:
+A skills intelligence platform transforms workforce planning by aligning organizational goals with real-time insights into employee capabilities.
+It involves identifying and implementing key functionalities, such as:

 1. Accurate Skills Mapping